A proportional hazard model for the estimation of ionosphere storm occurrence risk: RESULTS

-The results presented in the previous sections are given for a fixed low level (of 111).
-This asks the question of the model sensitivity to this parameter.
-The stability of the employed method can be evaluated by testing the stability to a low level change.
-The results for two other low levels, 132 and 154, are given in Figure \ref{fig: intensite_132_154}.
-The two last curves seem to be smoother but this is partly due to the bandwidth parameter which is now equal to 0.045 (always selected by cross validation).
-For more precision, see Figure \ref{fig: comp3lambda} where the three instantaneous intensity curves are plotted together.
-One can see that there is no significant difference between the three curves and that the method is rather stable.
+Results presented in previous sections are given for a fixed low level (of 111).
+In the following, the sensitivity of the employed method is evaluated by studying its robustness to low level changes.To do so, results for three other low levels, 132, 154 and 236, are compared to that obtained with a low level of 111 (Figure \ref{fig: intcompare}).

+Figure \ref{fig: intcompare} shows that no significant difference is observable between the three curves, showing that our model is rather stable.
+In particular, estimated intensities for low levels 132 and 154 are always in the $95\%$ confidence interval of the intensity estimated with a low level of 111.
+Even if the low level is high (236) the curve shape remains coherent and most of the time within the confidence interval.